Firriato’s passion for Perricone

 - Esposizione: south-south-west (310 mt. a.s.l.)

-Baglio Sorìa soil is characterised by mineral elements, clay, red marlstones and other rocks of Oligocene period.
-Red marlstones are responsible for the structure of red wines of Baglio Sorìa estate.
+Baglio Sorìa soil is characterised by mineral elements, clay and red marlstones and other rocks of Oligocene period.
+Red marlstones are the responsible of the structure of red wines of Baglio Sorìa estate.

 The massal selection of Perricone: Firriato’s experimental research goes on